-A person commits the offense of aggravated robbery if she commits robbery, as hereinbefore defined, and she:
+A person commits the offense of aggravated robbery if the person commits robbery, as hereinbefore defined, and the person:

 - (1) causes serious bodily injury to another; or - (2) uses or exhibits a deadly weapon.

 "In the course of committing theft" means conduct that occurs in an attempt to commit, during the commission, or in the immediate flight after the attempt or commission of theft.